marehead/SevenDaysOfCode/SevenDaysOfCode/README.md

 # 7DaysOfCode de Github

-## Day Day One ✔️
+## Day One ✔️

--create this repository
+- create this repository

 ## Day Two ✔️
--Archive in html and css of git to github
+- Archive in html and css of git to github
--edit archhive (markdown) .md
+- edit archhive (markdown) .md

 ## Day Three ✔️
 Clone repositor through the command git clone + repository link